 At the start of every term, fresh from holidays, educators are feeling excited and exhilarated for what the term can bring.
 However, this enthusiasm wains as the term moves on and by end of term, the feeling turns into exhaustion.

-- It is like running a marathon at sprint pace with holidays being the finish line.
+- It is like running a marathon at a sprint pace with holidays being the finish line.

-- I can picture teachers relieved faces on the first Saturday of the break.
-The 10 weeks takes its toll.
+- I can picture teachers’ relieved faces on the first Saturday of the break.
+The 10 weeks take their toll.

 - As a passionate educator, I do believe teachers can manage their stress and thrive rather than just survive.

 - Teachers can maintain an even ebb and flow of joy and stress and end the term excited rather than exhausted.